phreeza/manuscript_axon_potentials/doc/manuscript.md

 The cutoff to split the components was set to 2\ kHz because this frequency was always well below the high-frequency ringing component.

 The same simplified model used in [@fig:distscaling] was fit to the data (example in [@fig:expmethod]) by performing a nonlinear least squares optimization.
-Free parameters were (1) the number of fibers at the depth of each recording location, (2) the average spatial derivative of the membrane potential over time in the fibers at the location next to the most dorsal electrode, (3) the axonal conduction velocity, and (4) the distance between the axon bundle and electrode array.
+The model only considered the average membrane potential across the fibers, and calculated the membrane currents based on a density of fibers instead of simulating individual fibers.
+The model also discarded the radial extent of the bundle, treating it as a line.
+See Materials and Methods section for more details on the model.
+Free parameters to be fit were (1) the number of fibers at the depth of each recording location, (2) the average spatial derivative of the membrane potential over time in the fibers at the location next to the most dorsal electrode, (3) the axonal conduction velocity, and (4) the distance between the axon bundle and electrode array.

 ![Multielectrode recordings in the barn owl show dipolar axonal EFPs. (**A**)